tiiuae/tii_sel4_build/README.md

 ## Check out sources
 <pre>
-# Choose a working directory
+# Choose a working directory, this will be visible in the container at /workspace
+# (the WORKSPACE variable will point to /workspace as well inside the container)
 host% <b>export WORKSPACE=~/sel4</b>

 host% <b>mkdir ${WORKSPACE} && cd ${WORKSPACE}</b>